LectureSight/lecturesight/docs/hardware/server.md

-# Server Hardware
+# Server Requirements

+### Operating System

-LectureSight is designed to run on a Linux system equipped with a GPU.
+LectureSight is designed to run on a Linux system equipped with a GPU and running a GUI desktop.
+Ubuntu 16.04 or later is recommended.

 ### GPU
 The video processing portions of the system have been implemented for the GPU using the OpenCL standard for cross-platform parallel computing.
 Most modern graphics cards are compatible with OpenCL.
 Graphics cards with an NVIDIA GPU that are label as  _CUDA compatible_ are OpenCL compatible.
 ATI graphics chips that are labeled _Stream SDK compatible_ are also compatible with OpenCL.